 Rachael Bird – Freelance Writer

-EU GDPR Compliance Statement
+UK GDPR Compliance Statement

 This document explains how I comply with the Information Commissioner’s Office guidelines for the new General Data Protection Regulation (GDPR).

 If you have given me your email or postal address you should read this to reassure yourself that I am looking after your data in a responsible way.

 These are my answers in response to the sections in the document: “Preparing for the General Data Protection Regulation – 12 Steps to Take Now.”

 I am the only person involved in my business so there is nobody else to make aware of the GDPR guidelines.

 • Email addresses of people who have emailed me and to whom I have replied – automatically saved in Microsoft Outlook.

 • Postal addresses of anyone I have invoiced for payment for my work.